supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 **Alertness \(C\)**: this is the circadian alertness, which is a measurement of alertness *with respect to the circadian time (i.e., "time measured since the optimum natural waking hour")*.
 This is a little trickier to understand, I know.

-I have asked for a better explanation of the differences
+I have asked for a better explanation of the differences between the two, and here is the response that I got:
+>

 # Napping tab
 As the name suggests, this tab is for the napping graphs.
 According to Dr. Wozniak, if your night sleep is shortened, you tend to compensate with naps.